SouzaSA/42sp_minishell/README.md

 ##  The PARSER

-  Responsible to separate the inline inline elements to right values.
+  Responsible to separate the inline elements to right values.
 The structure used to keep this elements is showed below.

 ```c
 typedef struct s_shell